Skip to main content

 Write Your law on my heart through Your Spirit within me and cause me to walk before You in the New Living Way—serving in newness of Spirit, not in oldness of written code.
 Deliver me from every “elemental” religion of the flesh—every “do not handle, do not taste, do not touch”—and form in me the obedience that comes from abiding in You.

+I do not ask for the wisdom of Solomon but a spirit of wisdom and revelation in knowing Jesus.
 Let Your word abide in me until it becomes strength within me, and until I overcome the evil one without becoming evil.
 Teach me to hate what is evil and cling to what is good, but never to fight darkness by walking in darkness.
 Make me steadfast in love: to bless and not curse, to pray for my enemies, to overcome evil with good, and to entrust judgment to You.

 Conform me to Christ.
 Through the Spirit's power lead me to master sin in the flesh.
-Lead me by the Spirit, not under Law but Grace, to purify my motives.
+Lead me by the Spirit, not under Law but Grace, to purify my soul.
 Establish my steps to walk in step with the Spirit.
 Keep me aware of Your presence and lead me—day by day—into the way that endures, the way of eternal life, the way everlasting.

 Amen.